Trademark Registration Lawyer Service

 - the area within which the goods have been produced or the services performed,

-In a nutshell, a Trademark is a mark that is used to distinguish your goods and/or services from those of others.
-As soon as you start using a trademark you obtain protection, however, that protection is limited to a certain geographical location.
-This type of Unregistered Trademark is referred to as a Common-Law Trademark.
-A Common-Law Trademark affords less protection throughout Canada than a Registered Trademark.
+In short, a trademark is a mark that is used to distinguish your goods and/or services from those of others.
+As soon as you start using a trademark you may obtain protection, however, that protection is limited to a certain geographical location.
+An unregistered trademark is referred to as a common-law trademark.
+A common-law trademark affords less protection in Canada than a Registered Trademark.

 - The inherent distinctiveness of the trademark and the extent to which they have become known.

 - The length of time the trademarks have been in use.

 - The nature of the goods, services or business.

 - The nature of the trade.